jcs-emacs/jcs-emacs/features/tabify-untabify-modes/README.md

 > Tabify or Untabify the file depends on the mode you currently in.

-This is very straight forward, when you do save file it either `untabify` or `tabify` the file before saved.
+This is very straight forward when you do save file it either `untabify` or `tabify` the file before saving.
-Some file required using tab instead of spaces, like `Makefile`.
+Some file required using `tabs` instead of `spaces`, like `Makefile`.
 The default will all just do `untabify` to avoid mix used of `spaces` and `tabs`.